Galileo-Galilei/kedro-mlflow/docs/source/02_installation/03_migration_guide.md

 # Migration guide

-This page explains how to migrate between versions with breaking changes, if you had an existing kedro project.
+This page explains how to migrate an existing kedro project to a more up to date `kedro-mlflow` versions with breaking changes.

 ## Migration from 0.3.0 to 0.4.0